Button-JC/HassIO-FRP-Client/README.md

 This tool is able to do the configuration of Home Assistant automatically.
 With options for authentication, encryption and compression.

+NOTE!!!This add-on uses frp version 0.21.0.
+If you want to use newer version, please fork and change "build.json" file by yourself!

 ## Installation